LakshmiDeepak9653/Campus-Lan-Network-Design-RGUKT-RKV/README.md

     <p>
      Before staring the design of our LAN. we need to ask ourself some questions about our Project and find the Answers to them.
      Here are the Questions and my Answers to them as per this Project.
-     <b><ul>I. What are the Main functions and applications of our LAN?</ul></b>
+     <b><dl>I. What are the Main functions and applications of our LAN?</b></dl>
-       The main idea of my project is Replicate my campus LAN design with appropriate Features Like.
-Main Web server, Email server and DNS server and NTP server and Many more Features included in that design.<br>
+       <dt>The main idea of my project is Replicate my campus LAN design with appropriate Features Like.
+Main Web server, Email server and DNS server and NTP server and Many more Features included in that design</dt>.<br>
-     <b><ul>II.
-How  many Users and devices will access your the Network?</ul></b>
+     <b><dl>II.
+How  many Users and devices will access your the Network?</dl></b>
-       There are more than 6000 students and 300+ faculty and many more users are there.
-Network must be available to users as Wired or Wireless.<br>
+       <dt>There are more than 6000 students and 300+ faculty and many more users are there.
+Network must be available to users as Wired or Wireless.</dt><br>
-     <b><ul>III.
-What are the expected traffic patterns and bandwidth requirements?</ul></b>
+     <b><dl>III.
+What are the expected traffic patterns and bandwidth requirements?</dl></b>
-       In our project we have two traffic patterns thats is faculty traffic and students traffic.
+       <dt>In our project we have two traffic patterns thats is faculty traffic and students traffic.
 The students must not access the faculty devices.
-The bandwidth requirements will the intra area communications (between the routers) must be fast.<br>
+The bandwidth requirements will the intra area communications (between the routers) must be fast.</dt><br>
-     <b><ul>IV.
-How will we ensure security and privacy of your data?</ul></b>
+     <b><dl>IV.
+How will we ensure security and privacy of your data?</dl></b>
-       All the outside intiating connections must be stopped and incoming traffic must be checked.<br>
+       <dt>All the outside intiating connections must be stopped and incoming traffic must be checked.</dt><br>
      These questions will help you determine the scope, size, and structure of your LAN, as well as the hardware and software components you will need.
     </p>
   </samp>